 Certain breeds are predisposed to this condition of the nictitating membrane.
 As a doting pet parent, you know it’s ugly.
 But is it painful, and what can you do about it?

 Which Dog Breeds Are Affected by Cherry Eye?

 Cherry eye tends to affect certain dog breeds more than others.
-For example, the dogs who commonly get cherry eye are English bulldogs, beagles, Boston terriers, bloodhounds, pugs, Shih Tzus, Cocker Spaniels, Lhasa Apsos, and Mastiffs.
+For example, the breeds of dogs who commonly get ocular issues like keratoconjunctivitis sicca or cherry eye are English bulldogs, beagles, Boston terriers, bloodhounds, pugs, Shih Tzus, Cocker Spaniels, Lhasa Apsos, and Mastiffs.

 Now that you know what it is and the breeds most at risk, you probably want to know if it’s painful.

 Is Cherry Eye Painful?

 Dr. Alex Crow, DVM at Buttercross Veterinary Center shared with Outward Hound: